Dev-Pachon/fsm/README.md

 # Final State Machine
- A Web Application that transform an finite state automata into a equivalent minimum and connected automata
+ A Web Application that transforms a finite state automata into an equivalent minimum and connected automata

  ## How to start the service locally
 1. Clone the repository in the path of your preference